 Hong Kong 70 in Chinatown

-Hong Kong 70 started in Toledo street, then opened in Usera, but in 2022 they closed the original establishment and now they are only in Madrid’s Chinatown.
+Hong Kong 70 started on Calle Toledo, then opened in Usera, but in 2022 they closed the original establishment and are now only in Madrid’s Chinatown.

-As expected, they focus on cuisine specific to the city that gives the restaurant its name and is one of Asia’s gastronomic strongholds.
-One of its specialties is duck in almost all its forms: roasted, fried or shredded in its dim sum.
+As expected, they focus on the specific cuisine of the city that gives the restaurant its name and which is one of the gastronomic strongholds of Asia.
+One of their specialties is duck in almost all its forms: roasted, fried or shredded in their dim sum.
 The latter are homemade and with fillings as appetizing as duck with foie flambé.

 📍 Calle de Nicolás Sánchez, 11